albertlyu/interview-developer/mlb-react/README.md

 This project was built with ReactJS, a JavaScript framework maintained by Facebook.
 Much of the code was extended from the React comment box example from [the ReactJS tutorial](http://facebook.github.io/react/docs/tutorial.html).

 ## Instructions
-Within the mlb-react folder, install node modules by running the following in command line:
+Within the mlb-react folder, install Node modules and Bower components by running the following in command line:
 ```
 npm install
+bower install
 ```
 Now fire up your Node.js server:
 ```